 - You need a sponsor from high up in the hiearchy that believes in the project and the solution you try to accomplish.

-- Involve users and stakeholders very early and listen to their feedback, It is valuable and also, if you try and change how people work they must see the value of the change and this is much easier if they feel that they are included early in the process.
+- Involve users and stakeholders very early and listen to their feedback, their input is very valuable.
+Also, if you aim to change how people work this is much easier to achieve if everyone feel that they are included early in the process, it becomes "our" change ambition and "your" ambition.

 - Rely on people that are smarter than you when you develop the solution, it just gets so much better.